SandersISD/reimbursement-app/README.md

+# ⚠️ !!!
+Disclaimer !!! ⚠️
+**This application is doing PURELY by AI within one single day.**
+**Very likely it will encounter numourous bugs that I dont recognise nor understand**.
+**Use at your own risk**.

-# Reimbursement Management System
+# ISD Reimbursement Management Helper

 A web application for managing employee reimbursement claims with Excel report generation.
+Key features include:
+- Web UI for user-friendly Data Entry
+- Verifier for the sum of individual items of each claim
+- One click ISD Reimbursement Form generation
+- Ordered tables for FO Expense Form manual entry

 ## Installation